LinUwUxCat/UnMap/README.md

 Same as above, except you need to drag a folder on UnMap.exe instead of a single map file.

 ### Need help?
-You can find me in the [GameBox Sandbox Discord Server](https://discord.gg/9wAAJvKYyE) or in my DMs at LinuxCat#1504
+You can find me in the [GameBox Sandbox Discord Server](https://discord.gg/9wAAJvKYyE) or in my DMs at @linuxcat

 ### Known issues
 - Some block skins, such as signs, are not carried over